It’s very easy to make a five gallon washing machine, you just need the following ingredients:

 - Tight fitting lid

-Building this unit is very simple, there are just 2 special design features to note that will make your washer work more effectively.
+Building this unit is very simple, just take note of theseĀ 2 special design features that will make your washer work more effectively.

-If you skip this step, the cleaning efficiency of the system will be significantly diminished and the plunger will not pump up and down smoothly.
+If you skip this step, your plunger will buckle and won’t pump up and down smoothly.

 An even simpler design

-You can simplify this design drastically, just fill one or two buckets with soapy water and your laundry, and stomp on your clothes barefoot.
-Here’s a clip from the movie “No Impact Man” about stomping on clothes to make them clean:
+You can simplify this design drastically, just fill one or two buckets with soapy water and your laundry, and agitate your clothes thoroughly.
+See our article on hand washing in a 5 gallon bucket.

 Pingback: Make a DIY Washing Machine from a Five-Gallon Bucket [DIY]